 The notice of lis pendens is a document that is filed with the county clerk in the land records to provide notice to the public, subsequent lienholders, and potential purchasers of the property that a foreclosure suit encumbers the property.

 The summons informs the borrower that an answer must be filed if the lawsuit will be contested.
 Summonses are issued for each defendant who is named in the foreclosure lawsuit.
-For example, the homeowners will be named as defendants, along with any lienholders and judgment holders that are of record at the time the suit is filed.
+For example, the homeowners will be named as defendants, along with any lienholders (like second mortgage holders) and judgment holders that are of record at the time the suit is filed.
 Summonses notify the defendants of their rights and state how many days are provided to respond with an answer to the allegations of the complaint for foreclosure, usually 20 or 30 days.
 A defendant who wishes to respond to the claims in the complaint must file an answer within this time period.

 Responding to the Complaint and Summons